 Lengthy regression tests that run less frequently than other suites, such as nightly.
 This is any suite that needs at least 3-5 hours to run.
 Regression tests often bring the added burden of failure triage, since lots of changes are tested together.
 You can reduce this burden by scheduling a subset to run for 20-30 minutes before every merge, for example.

 In the second and third scenarios, we can shift tests left by running a subset of the suite more frequently.
-In the first scenario, tests are already shifted quite far to the left, so predictive test selection can reduce the overall execution time to get feedback faster.
+In the first scenario, tests are already shifted quite far to the left, so Predictive Test Selection can reduce the overall in-place test execution time to get feedback faster.
 (Note that these approaches aren’t mutually exclusive: you could still shift-left pull request tests by running a subset on every push but still requiring the full suite to run before merging.)

 In any case, many teams find value in continuing to run the entire test suite on some frequency to provide those last few percentage points of risk coverage and to continually train the model.